csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 Procedures and functions can be invoked from dynamic SQL, as illustrated by the JDBC syntax in Section 5.1.1.4.

-SQL permits more than one procedure of the same name, so long as the num- ber of arguments of the procedures with the same name is different.
+SQL permits more than one procedure of the same name, so long as the number of arguments of the procedures with the same name is different.
 The name, along with the number of arguments, is used to identify the procedure.
 SQL also permits more than one function with the same name, so long as the different functions with the same name either have different numbers of arguments, or for functions with the same number of arguments, they differ in the type of at least one argument.

 **176 Chapter 5 Advanced SQL**

 **5.2.2 Language Constructs for Procedures and Functions**

-SQL supports constructs that give it almost all the power of a general-purpose pro- gramming language.
+SQL supports constructs that give it almost all the power of a general-purpose programming language.
 The part of the SQL standard that deals with these constructs is called the **Persistent Storage Module (PSM)**.

 Variables are declared using a **declare** statement and can have any valid SQL data type.
 Assignments are performed using a **set** statement.